 e) Calculate the coordinates of the vertices from the compound of feasible solutions.

-f) Calculate the value of the objective function at each of the vertices to determine which of them has the maximum or minimum values.
+f) Calculate the value of the objective function at each vertex to determine which has the maximum or minimum values.

 As x and y must be natural numbers round the value of y.

-By default, we see what takes the value x to y = 66 in the equation which it is within the feasible solutions.
+By default, we see what takes the value x to y = 66 in the equation , which is within the feasible solutions.

 a)Choose the unknowns.